 NN's primary distribution channel is its network of intermediaries, tied agents and bancassurance.
 A failure by NN to maintain a competitive distribution network, or to attain a market share of new sales and distribution channels that is comparative to its market share of traditional channels, could have a material adverse effect on NN's business, revenues, results of operations, solvency, financial condition and prospects.
 NN's primary distribution channel is its network of intermediaries (which includes independent agents and mandated brokers), tied agents and bancassurance through which it sells and distributes its products.
-The intermediaries and bancassurance parties through whom NN sells and distributes its products are independent of NN, with the exception of NN Bank.
+The intermediaries and bancassurance parties through whom NN sells and distributes its products are mostly independent of NN, with the exception of NN Bank and NN owned intermediaries (e.g. Heinenoord and Zicht).
 Moreover, NN does not have exclusivity agreements with intermediaries or with some of its bancassurance parties, so they are free to offer products from other insurance companies and there is no obligation to favour NN products.
 The successful distribution of NN products therefore depends in part on the choices an intermediary or bancassurance party may make as regards its preferred insurance company or companies, and as regards its preferred products and services.